kuulasmaa/pheweb/README.md

    - You can put it wherever you want and name it whatever you want.

 2. If you want to configure any options, make a file `config.py` in your data directory.
 Some options you can set are:

+   - `build`: genome version ('19', '37', '38').
+This is mandatory!
+This defines PheWeb wide genome version from summary stat pre-processing to site deployment and browsing.
    - Minor Allele Frequency cutoffs:
      - `assoc_min_maf`: an association (between a phenotype and variant) will only be included if its MAF is greater than this value.  (default: `0`, but it saves disk space during loading, so I usually use at least `variant_inclusion_maf / 2`)
      - `variant_inclusion_maf`: a variant will only be included if it has some associations with MAF greater than this value.
 That is, if some or all associations for a variant are above `assoc_min_maf`, but none are above `variant_inclusion_maf`, that entire variant (including all of its associations with phenotypes) will be dropped.
 If any association's MAF is above `variant_inclusion_maf`, all associations for that variant that are above `assoc_min_maf` will be included. (default: `0`, but I recommend at least `0.005`)